The 5 Fundamental Needs of Major Donors You Must Fulfill

 Today, their portion of the $49 trillion dollar distribution of wealth is looking for an organization that has a plan, has been making an impact, and has the ability to receive large gifts.

-Having a plan for major gifts and the ability to receive them is another way of saying that you must have a big enough vision.
+Major donors will not consider an organization without a plan or the ability to handle large gifts.
+Share on XHaving a plan for major gifts and the ability to receive them is another way of saying that you must have a big enough vision.
 If your vision is too small, you will attract small gifts.

-• What is your game plan for large (and small) donations?
+- What is your game plan for large (and small) donations?

-• Do you have the necessary internal controls already in place?
+- Do you have the necessary internal controls already in place?

-• Do your marketing materials refer to these plans?
+- Do your marketing materials refer to these plans?

 Expanding the scope of your vision, developing the plan, and crafting the language to communicate all of this to major prospective donors takes time.
 Examine your current plan to see if it’s really worth a major investment from a wealthy donor.